-You use your hot water heater every day – and things would quickly get pretty dicey at home if it broke down.
-A broken hot water heater means no hot showers or baths, no washing dishes, no laundry—and it can also mean shelling out several hundred dollars to buy a new heater and have it installed.
+You never realize how much you rely on your hot water heater until it breaks down.
+A broken hot water heater means no hot showers, no washing dishes, no laundry—and it can also mean shelling out several hundred dollars if you don’t have a home warranty that includes coverage for water heaters.
 But what if there was an easy way to extend the life of your water heater?
-There is.
 Find out how to drain your water heater to help it last longer and work more efficiently.

 What Are the Benefits of Draining or Flushing a Hot Water Heater?

 It should come as no surprise to you that a lot of water travels through your water heater—and that water is full of minerals that can build up in the tank in the form of sediment.
 Sediment creates hot spots inside the heater that can shorten its life by damaging the tank.
-If you have an electric heater, sediment can accumulate on the heating element, causing it to fail and necessitating an expensive repair.
+If you have an electric heater, sediment in the hot water heater can accumulate on the heating element, causing it to fail and necessitating an expensive repair.

-Are you hearing popping, banging or rumbling noises from your water heater?
+Are you hearing popping, banging, or rumbling noises from your water heater?
 That’s the sound of water percolating through the sediment inside the tank.
-If you’re hearing banging or rumbling noises from the tank, you need to drain it now, especially if you haven’t done so in more than a year.
-But don’t be surprised if a fair amount of muck comes out of the drain – or if the sediment clogs up the drain and requires some cleaning.
+If you’re hearing banging or rumbling noises, you probably need to clean the water heater now, especially if you haven’t done so in more than a year.

-Draining your water heater regularly will save you money, because you’ll get more use out of it before it needs replaced.
-It can help you avoid the inconvenience of a broken water heater.
-The more often you drain or flush your hot water heater, the less sediment you’ll have to deal with, and the less likely it’ll be to clog up your water heater’s drain, allowing you to perform the maintenance with less troubleshooting each year.
+There are several ways to avoid a broken water heater.
+Draining your water heater regularly can help boost the efficiency of the appliance and save it from unnecessary wear and tear.
+It will also save you money, because you’ll get more use out of it before it needs replaced.
+The more often you drain or flush your hot water heater, the less sediment you’ll have to deal with, and the less likely it will be for it to clog up your water heater’s drain.

 How to Flush a Water Heater

-If you have a gas heater, turn off the gas.
-If you have an electric heater, go to the fuse box and turn off the breaker that controls the hot water heater.
-Shut off the cold water supply to the water heater, too.
+If you’re draining a gas water heater, turn off the gas.
+If you’re draining an electric water heater, go to the fuse box and turn off the breaker that controls the hot water heater.
+Then turn off the cold water supply to the water heater.

 Open a hot water tap in your home.
-Keep it open until you’re done flushing the tank.
+Keep it open until you’re done flushing the water heater tank.
 This will keep a vacuum from forming so you can perform the maintenance more easily.

 Open the water heater’s pressure release valve.
-Not only will this help the tank drain faster, it’s also an important part of water heater maintenance because it lets you test the pressure release valve.
-You want to make sure that’s working properly, because if it isn’t, and too much pressure builds up inside your water heater, it could burst.
+Not only will this help the tank drain faster, but it’s also an important part of water heater cleaning because it lets you test the pressure release valve.
+You want to make sure the pressure release valve is working properly—if it isn’t and too much pressure builds up inside your water heater, it could burst.

-Connect a garden hose to your water heater’s drain line.
+Connect a water heater drain hose—a simple garden hose will also do the trick—to your water heater’s drain line.
 It’s the thing that looks like a spigot at the bottom of the tank.
 Run the hose to your basement drain, or if you don’t have one, run it outside the house.

 Open the spigot on that drain and empty your hot water heater completely.
-Again, if you haven’t drained your water heater in a while, it will be full of sediment, and you’ll see that sediment coming out of the tank now.
+If you haven’t drained your water heater in a while, it will be full of sediment.
+The sediment in a hot water heater can get pretty gnarly, so be prepared for a bunch of goop to come out.
+Though it usually isn’t harmful, seeing all the sediment that’s been floating around in the water you use to shower and cook with may make you want to flush your water heater more often.
+Yuck.
 If your drain valve gets clogged with sediment at any point in the process, you can buy a shop vac attachment for the drain that will help you suck it out.

-Once you’ve got the spigot open and the hot water and sediment are flowing out, turn the cold water supply to the heater back on.
+Once you’ve got the spigot open and you’re draining the hot water sediment, turn the cold water supply to the heater back on.
 Let the water flow through the heater, and out your hose, until you’re seeing only clear water and no more sediment emerging from your water heater.
-At this point, you close the spigot, relight the pilot light or restore power to the heater, and turn your heater’s thermostat back up.
+At this point, close the spigot, relight the pilot light or restore power to the heater, and turn your heater’s thermostat back up.
 Close the hot water tap you opened earlier.